Antastic11a/pokeemerald/notes.md

         - Approaches
             - Allow for the adjustment of everything.
                 -
+- Move changes
+    - Hyper Beam and Giga Impact
+        - [ ] When KOing a Pokemon, it doesn't have to recover.
+- Move ideas
+    - Reverse "Stored Power"
 - Pokemon Management in PC or Party
     - [ ] Re-learn moves in PC or Party
         - [Tutorial](https://www.pokecommunity.com/showpost.php?p=10470602)